 The latest science, practice and public information updates from Idaho, NIMH, SAMHSA, and more.

-The National Organization on Fetal Alcohol Syndrome (NOFAS) is a non-profit public health charitable organization focused on the issue of fetal alcohol syndrome and fetal alcohol spectrum disorders (FASD).
+Families Living with Fetal Alcohol Spectrum Disorders (FASD) is a non-profit public health charitable organization focused on the issue of fetal alcohol syndrome and fetal alcohol spectrum disorders (FASD).
 NOFAS was founded in 1990 and advocates for improved public policy for people affected by FASD, provides resources for people living with FASD, and educates the public about FASD and the risks of drinking alcohol while pregnant.
 NOFAS has a network of over 40 affiliates around the United States.
 NOFAS works in collaboration with several U.S. government agencies, such as the Centers for Disease Control and Prevention (CDC).
 In 2010, the CDC awarded a four-year cooperative agreement to NOFAS to increase FASD support services.